eedorenko/CAIRA/learning/katas/troubleshooting/300-troubleshooting-caira-deployments.md

    - **Validation checkpoint**: Do you understand why the name must be globally unique?

 2. **Check** name availability before deployment
-   - [ ] Run: `az storage account check-name --name cairabasicstorage`
+   - [ ] Run: `az storage account check-name --name myaccount`
-   - [ ] Observe the JSON output with `"nameAvailable": true` or `false` and reason message
+   - [ ] Observe the JSON output with `"nameAvailable": false` and reason message explaining the name is taken
-   - [ ] Try with a different name to see how availability checking works
+   - [ ] Try with a more unique name (e.g., your initials + numbers) to see the difference
    - **Pro tip**: Always check name availability for globally unique resources before deploying
-   - [ ] **Expected result**: Understanding of how to verify name availability for storage accounts
+   - [ ] **Expected result**: Understanding of how to verify name availability and interpret unavailable vs available responses

 3. **Implement** unique naming strategy
    - [ ] Add random suffix to resource names in terraform.tfvars (e.g., append your initials + random numbers)